Misc. Soft Drink & Mixer Ads

 Royal Crown Cola

-Full color 9 1/2" x 13" ad has a picture of a rain-soaked young lady wearing a yellow raincoat and rainhat who is somewhat protected under a clear umbrella while she is holding a bottle of Royal Crown Cola.
-The ad headline asks the question "How fresh can you get?".
-This ad is large than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+Full color 9 1/2" x 13" ad for Royal Crown Cola - the fresher refresher.
+This ad has a picture of a rain-soaked young lady wearing a yellow raincoat and rainhat who is somewhat protected under a clear umbrella while she is holding a bottle of Royal Crown Cola with a smile that is very much appreciated.
+The ad headline asks the question "How fresh can you get?" and then, begins to answer.
+It says that you should "Get with today's RC!
+Sprightlier, fresher with a delightfully less sweet taste all its own.
+Made the new-day, modern way - from fresh protected concentrate instead of perishable syrup.
+Have a fresh, frosty Royal Crown Cola.
+Have another!".

 March 7, 1960